 The former post office stands at the intersection of Karaimų and Kęstučio str.
 The main façade faces Karaimų str.
 In the south the plot bounds on Kęstučio str. and on the north with Karaimų str.
 5.

-The long one-storey building has a symmetrical rectangular layout with a porch on the south-western side.
-From the porch doors lead into the tambour and on each side two lines of rooms stretch out.
-The foundations are of stone and brick and plastered.
+The long one-story building has a symmetrical rectangular layout with a porch on the southwestern side.
+From the porch, doors lead into the tambour and on each side, two lines of rooms stretch out.
+The foundations are of stone and brick and plaster.
 The walls are of cut logs and are covered with perpendicular planks on the exterior that are painted.
 The roof is semi-arched; the rafters and supports are joined together by wooden fixtures.

 The old post office is a typical early nineteenth-century Trakai town building.
 It was built in 1810 by the Dominicans who used to be in the Peninsula Castle.
 After the friary was closed down in 1864 the building was handed over to the Trakai District police HQ.
 The roof was made of wooden tiles and the façade had 11 windows.
 Two outbuildings stood in the yard.
 In 1887 the house was given to the Vilnius Post and Telegraph District.
 In 1895 the architect Aleksandr Polozov surveyed the building and took charge of repair work.
-After the repairs the house looked almost the same as it does today except that the porch was wooden, closed and the area beneath the roof was decorated with carvings.
-There were eleven rooms in two lines with a kitchen in then centre.
-The house was repaired in 1899, 1911 and 1923-25.
-In 1925 there was a services’ and general hall, telegraph and archive and five living rooms.
+After the repairs, the house looked almost the same as it does today except that the porch was wooden and closed and the area beneath the roof was decorated with carvings.
+There were eleven rooms in two lines with a kitchen in the center.
+The house was repaired in 1899, 1911, and 1923-25.
+In 1925 there was a services and general hall, telegraph and archive, and five living rooms.
 It is thought that the brick porch columns were built in the 1930s.
-The post office worked until 1960 and after that the building was adapted for other administrative functions.
+The post office worked until 1960 and after that, the building was adapted for other administrative functions.